brianzi/blossom/README.md

 ---------------

 The actual main work at each step is the "outer node scan".
-When the tree is not collapsed, an outer nodes is added created to the tree.
+When the tree is not being collapsed, in each step an outer nodes is added to the tree.
-As a consequence, new vertices are available, and their distance to the root must be calculated and new events with the corresponding distances are added to the tree.
+As a consequence, new vertices are available, and their distance to the root must be calculated and new events with the corresponding distances are added to the queue.
 This is done in the following way:

 for a in the adjacency list of the new outer node b: